 Check out our event on CTFtime.org!

 Cyber Hacktics and CyberUp have been hosting annual CTFs since 2016.
-What started as a local competition in Southern Illinois has grown each year.
-In 2018, our annual CTF grew to a nation-wide event in the United States.
-In 2020, we took it a step further by opening the competition to a global audience of nearly 3,000 competitors!
-We see no reason to scale back, so this year we are opening the competition to an international audience once again!
+Our events started as a local competition in the Southern Illinois and St. Louis area.
+In 2018, the CTF grew into a nationwide event in the United States.
+Since opening the competition to a global audience in 2020, DEADFACE CTF has averaged just shy of 3,000 players per year!

-Just like last year, we want to provide a cohesive and immersive story to help tie the CTF challenges together.
-We believe in providing challenges that go beyond just isolated "find the flag" style challenges.
+One thing that distinguishes DEADFACE CTF from most other CTFs is our immersive storyline.
+The story we provide helps to provide cohesion between the challenges and tries to make the scenario more realistic than isolated "find the flag" kinds of challenges.
 Our goal is to create an event where we encourage players to ask why a flag needs to be found.
-Additionally, similar to real-world situations, we want to provide a competition where challenges relate to one another and are needed to solve other challenges.
+Additionally, to align more closely to real-world situations, we want to provide a competition where challenges relate to one another and are needed to solve other challenges.

 Who Can Play?

 Anyone!
 Whether you're a seasoned professional or someone who has zero experience, this event has challenges for you!
 We don't believe in only providing challenges for experts - this CTF is a learning opportunity and our goal is to make sure that individuals at every experience level have a chance to score points.

 We designed our challenges on a scale that would appeal to the broadest audience possible.
 Some of the challenges are easy and only require players to know how to search the internet.
 Other challenges require research, expertise, and experience.

 The challenges for this event are broken down into various categories including:

 Prizes for this year's event include cash prizes (for U.S. residents only).
 Cash prizes will be awarded to the first, second, and third place US-based teams.

 DEADFACE CTF would not be possible were it not for our generous sponsors who have contributed funds and prizes to ensure we have an amazing event this year!